Janis Hape: University of North Carolina

-Hape attended the University of North Carolina at Chapel Hill, and swam for the North Carolina Tar Heels swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1977 to 1980.
+Hape attended the University of North Carolina at Chapel Hill, on an athletic scholarship and swam for the North Carolina Tar Heels swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1977 to 1980.
+In both her freshman and sophomore years she earned All American honors, and established new North Carolina school records in breaststroke for the 50, 100, and 200 yard events.
+In addition to breastroke, she competed in both the 200 and 400-yard medley relay.
 The North Carolina women's team, managed by Head Coach Frank Comfort was exceptionally strong those years, and also featured 1972 Olympian Ann Marshall, 1976 Olympic medalist Wendy Weinberg, and 1976 100-meter American record holder Bonnie Brown.
 In 1980, near the end of Hape's time swimming at North Carolina, Sue Walsh, UNC Athletic Hall of Fame and 1983 Pan American Gold medalist, joined the team.